April 7, 2023

 Content monetization is a business and revenue stream for many entrepreneurs and digital nomads.
-The category includes vlogging, blogging, selling books and courses, and so on.
-Moreover, those activities attract passive income.
-Creating and monetizing video content correlates highly with YouTube.
+The category includes vlogging, blogging, selling books and courses, etc. Creating and monetizing video content correlates highly with YouTube.
 YouTubers upload their videos to generate revenue from ads.
 They can also make money with affiliate marketing, merchandise, product sponsorships, endorsement deals, and more.

-For all that YouTube is, and isn’t, it’s still a viable method to monetize content.
+For all that YouTube is and isn’t, it’s still a viable method to monetize content.
 To support your goals and help you thrive/survive, TubeBuddy offers a robust app for planning, strategizing, and growing a channel.
 Its free browser extension–available on Chrome, Firefox, and Opera–features many tools for productivity, keyword research, tags, bulk processing, analytics, and more.
-Its web app provides dashboards and charts for various video and channel metrics.
-Many features are free to access, while others are available through paid plans.
-TubeBuddy is a YouTube certified app.
+In addition, its web app provides dashboards and charts for various video and channel metrics.
+Many features are free to access, while others are available on paid plans.
+In addition, TubeBuddy is a YouTube-certified app.

 - Founded by Phil Starkovich, Jim Starkovich, Eric Hogan, and Chuck Starkovich in 2014

 - Employees: 10 to 20

 - 1,000,000+ users through the Chrome Web Store